Survey of Greek Archaeology|

 Fall 2018 not offered

 ARHA 203, ARCP 214|

 This course introduces the art and archaeology of Greek civilization from Mycenaean palaces of the Bronze Age, to tombs of warriors and battlefields of Marathon, through the theatrical and political centers of democratic Athens.
-Throughout the semester we'll survey the major archaeological sites (civic and cultic) for each period, study development of sculpture, painting, ceramics, and architectural trends in light of political (propaganda!) and social changes.
+Throughout the semester we will survey the major archaeological sites (civic and cultic) for each period and study development of sculpture, painting, ceramics, and architectural trends in light of political (propaganda!) and social changes.
 More than a tour of monuments and mosaics, however, this course will show students how to interpret and apply literature, material science, anthropology, and art history to address archaeological questions, and to consider the relationship (ancient and modern) between social trends and material evidence.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: (ARCP-MN)(ARCP)(ARHA-MN)(ARHA)(ARST)(CCIV)(CLAS)

 Biers, GREEK ART AND ARCHAEOLOGY

 Pollitt, THE ART OF ANCIENT GREECE: SOURCES AND DOCUMENTS

 2 short papers, midterm, choice of final exam or final research paper.